nxt-insurance/nxt_state_machine/README.md

 You can register `before_transition`, `around_transition` and `after_transition` callbacks.
 By defining the :from and :to states you decide on which transitions the callback actually runs.
 Around callbacks need to call the proc object that they get passed in.
-Registering callbacks inside an event block or on the state_machine top level behavious exactly the same way and is only a matter of structure.
+Registering callbacks inside an event block or on the state_machine top level behaves exactly the same way and is only a matter of structure.
 The only thing that defines when callbacks run is the :from and :to parameters with which they are registered.